Living and Dating With OCD Requires Open Communication and Trust

 However, if you're able to trust your partner and have an honest and open discussion, you will likely find it freeing, which may allow you to turn to your partner for support.
 Those who love you should not judge you.
 Disclosing your obsessive-compulsive disorder may serve as a barometer for the merit of the relationship.
 If your partner is unsupportive, judgmental, pulls away or shows a lack of empathy, they may not be the best partner for you.

-Pistilli recommended the best way to tell your partner is to be as honest as possible.
+Pistilli recommended the best way to tell your partner about your anxiety with regard to dating with OCD is to be as honest as possible.

 "Having your partner attend a session with your therapist, to have them answer any questions or concerns they may have, can also be very beneficial," she added.
 "Being open and honest about these thoughts and behaviors can allow a partner to be in a supportive space to assist patients in navigating these symptoms and the resulting anxiety."